microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

     ![Endpoints text file](./08.png)

-- Open Microsoft SQL Server Management Studio (SSMS) which installed automatically for you as part of the [bootstrap Jumpstart scenario](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/) and use the primary endpoint IP address and login to the primary DB instance.
+- Open Microsoft SQL Server Management Studio (SSMS) which is installed automatically for you as part of the [bootstrap Jumpstart scenario](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/) and use the primary endpoint IP address and login to the primary DB instance.

     ![Microsoft SQL Server Management Studio](./09.png)